mattgathu/cute/README.md

 Macro for Python-esque list comprehensions in Rust.

- The `c!` macro implements list comprehensions similar to those found in Python, allowing for conditionals and nested comprehensions.
+ The `c!` macro implements list and hashmap comprehensions similar to those found in Python, allowing for conditionals and nested comprehensions.

  # Python Syntax